ttalvitie/browservice/README.md

 ### Compiling and running Browservice

 On the proxy server, download and extract the [latest release](https://github.com/ttalvitie/browservice/releases) of the Browservice source code.
 Before compiling Browservice, we still need to download and set up CEF.
 To help with this, convenience scripts are provided.
-To download a release build of CEF, run the following in the extracted Browservice release root directory to download and verify CEF:
+To download a release build of CEF into `cef.tar.bz2`, run the following in the extracted Browservice release root directory to download and verify CEF:

 ```
 ./download_cef.sh